 Why I chose Toast

 From experts to small business owners alike, there is no question that Toast is the best POS system for restaurants.
 The POS software’s range of tools was also a huge plus in my evaluation, allowing the system to fit the needs of cafes up to full-service restaurants.
+That said, small restaurants might find all the bells and whistles of Toast overwhelming to manage, in which case I recommend Square Restaurant POS software instead.

-Related: Best restaurant POS systems
+Related: Best Restaurant POS Systems

 POS plans:

-Toast offers four POS subscription options that vary based on features and processing fees.
+Toast offers three POS subscription options that vary based on features and processing fees.
 Unlike the other POS platforms on this list, Toast requires a 2-year contract.
 As of this writing, the rates are:

-• Core: $69/month
+• Point of Sale: $69/month

-• Build your own: Custom pricing
+• Build Your Own: Custom pricing

 Processing fees: